yianan261/OMR_Research_Notes/Project Goals.md

 ## Goals
 1. Improve upon current OMR systems/algorithms and generate MIDI files or other formats from printed music sheets/scores
 2. Generate audio files from the MIDI files to synthesis software to produce audio file
+3. Transcribing OMR -> developing pipeline of converting sheet music into machine-readable format.
+Process includes extraction, interpretation, and encoding musical information from printed symbols on the page and produce digital representation that preserves music's content and structure.
+Final goal is to generate audio format of that digitized representation.
+Should combine both combine **agnostic** and **semantic** representations to balance the strengths of each approach.

+1. **Agnostic Phase**: Identifies and classifies symbols visually.
+2. **Semantic Phase**: Interprets the identified symbols in their musical context.

+This hybrid approach ensures accurate transcription while preserving flexibility for different use cases, such as creating a digital score for editing or playback.

+2025/01/24:
+1. play with the models
+2. proposal for ensemble learning
+3.
 ## Current Literature
 [[Literature and Github]]